snscn/quickdrop/README.md

 java -jar target/quickdrop-0.0.1-SNAPSHOT.jar --spring.config.location=./application.properties
 ```

+## Updates

+To update the app, you need to:

+1. Stop and remove the old container.
+2. Pull the new image.
+3. Start the updated container.

+If you want to ensure file and database persistence between updates, you can use Docker volumes.
+(Check docker instalation above)

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.